mattheworiordan/capybara-screenshot/README.md

 Manual screenshots
 ----

-If you require more control, you can generate the screenshot on demand rather than on failure.
-This is useful if the failure occurs at a point where the screen shot is not as useful for debugging a rendering problem.
-This can be more useful if you disable the auto-generate on failure feature with the following config
+If you require more control, screenshots can be generated on demand rather than on failure.
+This is useful when screenshots produced at the time of failure are not as useful for debugging a rendering problem.
+Differentiating between manual and failure screenshots can be improved by disabling the auto-generate on failure feature:

 ```ruby
 Capybara::Screenshot.autosave_on_failure = false
 ```

-Anywhere the Capybara DSL methods (visit, click etc.) are available so too are the screenshot methods.
+Anywhere the Capybara DSL methods (visit, click etc.) are available so too are the screenshot methods:

 ```ruby
 screenshot_and_save_page
 ```

-Or for screenshot only, which will automatically open the image.
+Or for screenshot only, which will automatically open the image:

 ```ruby
 screenshot_and_open_image
 ```

-These are just calls on the main library methods.
+These are just calls on the main library methods:

 ```ruby
 Capybara::Screenshot.screenshot_and_save_page